 The Civil Division

 The Civil Division represents the interests of the United States in civil lawsuits involving the government, its departments, and agencies in the Middle District of Pennsylvania.
-Cases include federal tort claims, employment discrimination, immigration matters, bankruptcy, civil health care fraud, social security, environmental matters, federal prison litigation, and affirmative civil cases.
+Cases include federal tort claims, employment discrimination, immigration matters, bankruptcy, civil health care fraud, social security, environmental matters, a heavy volume of federal prison litigation, and affirmative civil cases.
 The Division is comprised of approximately 10 attorneys plus legal assistants and a staff of paralegals.

 The Administrative Division